Navy Midshipmen football: Ken Niumatalolo era (2008–2022)

-Ken Niumatalolo was promoted from offensive line coach to head football coach of the Naval Academy football team on December 8, 2007 after Johnson's departure for Georgia Tech.
-Niumatalolo is the 38th head football coach in Naval Academy history.
+Ken Niumatalolo was promoted from offensive line coach to head football coach of the Naval Academy football team on December 8, 2007, after Johnson's departure for Georgia Tech.
+Niumatalolo was the 38th head football coach in Naval Academy history.
 On January 7, 2009, Niumatalolo was given a contract extension, although terms and length of the extension were not released.

-With Niumatalolo as Navy's head coach, beginning with the 2008 season, the Mids have continued their run of success.
+With Niumatalolo as Navy's head coach, beginning with the 2008 season, the Mids continued their run of success.
 Highlights in 2008 included an upset in Winston-Salem over No. 16 Wake Forest, 24–17, the Mids' first victory over a ranked team in 23 years, and a 34–0 shutout victory of Army.
 In 2016, the Midshipmen upset 6th-ranked Houston at Navy-Marine Corps Memorial Stadium 46-40 for their first win over a team ranked in the top 10 since defeating South Carolina in 1984.

 Other highlights of Niumatalolo's years as head coach at Navy include: Navy defeated Army in each of Niumatalolo's first eight seasons as head coach, not losing to Army until 2016.
 The 2016 loss ended a streak of 14 Midshipmen wins in the Army–Navy Game, the longest winning streak for either side in the rivalry.
 The Midshipmen captured the Commander-in-Chief's Trophy in 2008, 2009 and 2012.
 They went on to capture the trophy outright in 2013, with a 34–7 win against Army, and recaptured it outright in 2015 with wins over Army and Air Force.

 The Midshipmen have nine winning seasons during Niumatalolo's 11 full years as head coach.
 The Mids have played in nine bowl games during Niumatalolo's tenure, winning the 2009 Texas Bowl, 2013 Armed Forces Bowl, 2014 Poinsettia Bowl, and 2015 Military Bowl.
 Navy defeated longtime rival Notre Dame in consecutive years, 2009 and 2010, for the first time since the early 1960s.
 The Midshipmen also defeated Notre Dame in 2016, when the Midshipmen went on to finish with a 9–5 record.

 Niumatalolo led Navy into the American Athletic Conference after 134 years as an independent in 2015, the first time Navy joined a conference in the school's history.

 Following the 2022 campaign, Niumatalolo was fired following a loss to Army.